-Learning about your body and about lung cancer, and understanding how it is diagnosed and what your treatment options are, empowers you to talk to your healthcare team.
+Learning about your body, lung cancer, how it is diagnosed and your treatment options empowers you to talk to your healthcare team.
 The human body is very complex.
 Just knowing the parts of your lungs and the basics of how they work can help you better understand lung cancer and treatments.
 This allows you to be more involved in making decisions about your care.